 And yet here we are.

-Dobie Middle School — a trusted home for immigrant, multilingual, and working-class families — is now at risk of closure or charter takeover.
+Dobie Middle School — a trusted home for immigrant, emergent bilingual, and working-class families — is now at risk of closure or charter takeover.
 Not because of a lack of talent or care.
 However because of a flawed accountability system that reduces students to test scores while ignoring real barriers like housing instability, language transitions, and high mobility.

 This decision is unfolding with: